-The Hampshire Cuba program began in 1997.
+The Hampshire Cuba semester program began in 1998.
 Since its founding, we have never had a student have any problems with Cuban officialdom, nor have any of our students encountered any sort of hostility or mistreatment because of their being American.
 In fact, Cuban society is very welcoming to Americans in spite of our government's poor relations with its leaders.
-Cuba is also remarkably free of violent crime, though of course it is a very poor country and petty theft occurs as it does in most parts of the world.
+Cuba is also remarkably free of violent crime, though of course it is a very poor country and petty theft occurs, as it does in most parts of the world.
 Cuban cities are on the whole much safer than American cities.
 Also, its public health and medical care standards (especially for foreigners) are higher than in most other Latin American countries.